oracle-livelabs/oml/oml/create-run-notebooks/create-run-notebooks.md

-# Oracle® Cloud Create and Run Notebooks in Oracle Machine Learning
+# Create and Run Notebooks in Oracle Machine Learning
 ## Introduction

 This lab shows you how to create a notebook and run it in Oracle Machine Learning Notebooks.